 Dan is a long-time Watertown resident and is married with two children.
 He holds a Bachelor of Science in Communications from the University of Wisconsin–Oshkosh.
 His community involvement includes serving as a member of the Good Shepherd School Board for 5 years, Watertown Main Street Program for 4 years, and service on the Watertown Country Club Board 2025-present.

-After 30+ years in law enforcement, Mick Selck recently retired as Chief of Police from the City of Lake Mills Police Department.
+After more than 30 years of dedicated service in law enforcement, Mick recently retired as Chief of Police for the City of Lake Mills Police Department, concluding a career marked by a strong commitment to community well-being.

-As a family physician, Dr. Sullivan has a unique connection to the health needs of the community.
+As a family physician, Dr. Sullivan brings a firsthand understanding of the health needs of the Watertown community.
 He has been a physician partner at Watertown Family Practice since moving to the area in 2004.

 A longtime community leader, Ben brings a wealth of experience and a high-performance track record to the Greater Watertown Community Health Foundation.
 In his prior role as Jefferson County Administrator, he drove large-scale projects that enhanced wellbeing and prosperity for the region, most notably accelerating economic development on a tremendous scale, growing access to technology, focusing on intergovernmental collaboration and partnering to add innovative mental health supports.